-Read reviews, cook some recipes, and even share them with the group
+Discover great books, cook some recipes, and share them with the group

-I’ve always wanted to start a cookbook club—to find a group of fellow enthusiastic home cooks, choose a cookbook, and all cook a dish from it to share at a dinner party.
+I’ve always wanted to start a cookbook club—to find a group of fellow enthusiastic home cooks, explore cookbooks, and share our favorite dishes at a dinner party.
 I’d get a chance to show off my cooking, get new recipe ideas, and do it all with like-minded and food-obsessed friends.

 Yet hosting such an event in person brings logistical challenges.
 First of all, finding a day that works for multiple people when everyone is so busy with the many obligations of modern work and family life borders on the impossible.
 And even if I could overcome formidable scheduling hurdles, who cleans my house to get ready for cookbook club party?
 And then there’s the fact that all too few of my friends share my passion for home cooking.
 There must be another way, I thought, to have all the fun of a cookbook club but without these obstacles.

 This is where the Edible Cookbook Club comes in.
 Thanks to the magic of the internet and social media, we can have a cookbook club in the form of a virtual dinner party that’s there when you have time to show up for it.
 Membership is easy breezy.
-Your involvement can be as little as skimming my review of that month’s cookbook.
+Your involvement can be as little as skimming our essays about our featured cookbooks.
 Get a little more active by trying one of the excerpted recipes yourself.
 If that floats your boat, maybe you buy yourself a copy or check it out of the library.
-This gives the opportunity to take a deep dive into a book as you spend anywhere from one night to the whole month cooking from its pages.
+This gives you the opportunity to take a deep dive into any of the books we’ve featured as you spend anywhere from one night to the rest of your life cooking from its pages.